 The results of the study showed a significant association between the dosage of Anavex 2-73 and cognitive and function improvements.
 Anavex was safe and well-tolerated throughout the study.

-The patients who complete this study will have the opportunity to enroll in ATTENTION-AD, an open-label extension study in which all will be treated with Anavex 2-73 for two years.
+Patients who complete this study will have the opportunity to enroll in ATTENTION-AD, an open-label extension study in which all will be treated with Anavex 2-73 for two years.
 Treatment safety with long-term use is its primary goal; changes at 96 weeks in cognitive skills and daily life activities will also be assessed.

 Alzheimer’s News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.